ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    additional section.
 If all sibling glue records do not fit in a response over UDP transport, the name server is NOT REQUIRED to set TC=1.

+   Note that users may experience resolution failures for domains with only sibing glue when a name servers chooses to omit them in a referral response.
+As described in Section 2.3 such domains are rare.

 3.3.
 Updates to RFC 1034